Hi-Angel/notes-backup/purescript.md

 # …vs TypeScript

-* In TS `const` works arbitrary.
+* In TS `const` and `readonly` works arbitrary.
 It won't disallow you to assign into `const` object or an array.
+  * separately worth noting that even that is implemented poorly.
+If you want to declare a `const` parameter in a function, you can't just declare it `const`, but you instead have to do that via generic `function f<const T extends string>(arg: T)`.
 * In TS equality works arbitrary.
-Comparing objects of different classes ignores their types, and just looks up the fields.
+Comparing objects of different classes or interfaces or `type`s ignores their types, and just looks up the fields.
 If they match, you'll get no type mismatch.
+Worth pointing out it also stands for function parameters, not just comparisons.
+This has huge implications, because not only simply class objects are unreliable, but also *(or rather "especially")* unions of different types.
+And you also can't declare a simple wrapper type such as `Degree` vs `Radian`, well not without some tricks with `unique symbol` field.
 * TS has exceptions.
 This is a large separate topic, but exceptions are generally frowned upon.
 Rust doesn't even include them.
 * TS has no syntax for do-notation
 * TS has no currying.
 "Who cares?" you might say, but bear with me: I looked at some production TS code using React, and it seems TS React programmers frequently create chains of `lambda` calls just because the lack of currying.
 So the feature is actually needed.
+* ADTs *(like `data`)*are complicated to implement.
+You basically have to write a union, where each field is an object type with an explicit tag.
+* There are some problems with Higher Kinded Types.
+An example of HKT is `Array<T>`, where type `Array` takes a type-parameter `T`.
+Now, `Array` is a predeclared HKT, but creating a new one such as `Functor<T>` results in some problems, which I can't give details about because I didn't dig into it *(just read that in a post with possible workarounds)*.

 # Misc